 - Wisconsin Geological & Natural History Survey: Water & Environment Resources

 - University of Wisconsin Extension: Water Resource Webinars

 - University of California, Davis: Groundwater Information & Educational Resources

 - University of California, Davis: Scott Valley Research

-Search the Critical Issues Research Database for reports and factsheets on water resources.
+Search the Geological Surveys Database for reports and factsheets on water resources.